Scrum Dynamics 19 - Optimising Scrum Teams

 How do you manage dependencies on resources outside your scrum team?
 When Dermot needs firewall changes performed by the networks team he lines up the request weeks in advance to ensure there are no blockers during his sprint when the firewall changes are needed.
-I have two of the infrastructure team embedded in his programme to help raise, route and escalate dependent requests outside of his scrum teams.
+I have two of the infrastructure team embedded in my programme to help raise, route and escalate dependent requests outside of my scrum teams.

 Can a Dynamics team work with multiple product owners?
 I reckon they can when there is a product owner for each feature team in a scaled scrum project, but not when there is a committee of product owners.
-Dermot share his experience of area and chief product owners.
+Dermot shares his experience of area and chief product owners.